All Episodes

 With the exception of Sweden.

-Sweden's got a disproportionate number of uh unicorns like Spotify.
+Sweden's got a disproportionate number of unicorns like Spotify, but most of them just bolt immediately.

-They get out of there as quick as possible because it just if you want to fire somebody in France, oh my lord, you have to take them to court.
+If you want to fire somebody in France, oh my Lord, you have to take them to court.

-So you can just shock these guys with their butt plugs and they complain.
+So you can just shock these guys with their butt plugs.

 I don't want to mimic France, but they got new beaches.